apoapse1/Librum-for-Skyrim-VR/README.md

 - **Kitties Speak Spanish, Nords speak Deutsch, Italian for Tullius** *(Disabled)* These mods replace the voice and lip-syncing for the appropriate NPCs with alternate languages.
 Khajiit will speak Spanish, Nords (and some non-Nords) will speak German, and Imperials (not just Tullius) will speak Italian.
 Subtitles will remain in English, so make sure you have them turned on if you choose to use some or all of these optional mods!

 #### Launching Librum
-To start the game for real, start SKSE through Mod Organizer 2.
+To start the game for real, start SKSE or "Play Librum" through Mod Organizer 2.
 This will be necessary every time you start the game; if you try to launch Skyrim through its default folder or through Steam, the game will be entirely vanilla.

 Start a new game once you get to the main menu.
-You will start in the character creation area from [Realm of Lorkhan](https://www.nexusmods.com/skyrimspecialedition/mods/18223).
+You will start in the character creation area from [Nightmare of Lorkhan](https://www.nexusmods.com/skyrimspecialedition/mods/46649).
 For more information on character creation, please read the [Strategy Guide](Strategy_Guide.md) (but come back here after!).
-Please note that Librum heavily modifies the Realm of Lorkhan to better align with our vision.

 #### Configure the MCM